 The Payment Bond Claim Process

-Damn, you’re probably thinking, notices are required on state construction projects too?
-I have unfortunate news to you.
 Not only are preliminary notices sometimes required on state and county construction projects, but they are frequently entirely different requirements from those on private projects in the same state (but not always).
 This is why we always recommend that subcontractors and suppliers get in the habit of sending preliminary notice on every job – whether it’s required or not.

 As with private projects, it’s important to know and understand the notice requirements in your particular state.
 Send the notice that is required, maintain proof of sending or delivery, and do it at the very start of furnishing.